dnzngn/KalmanFilter/README.md

 This project was developed for the Technitute Course - Advanced Kalman Filtering and Sensor Fusion.
 Developed and produced by Dr. Steven Dumble.

-This course taken from UDEMY.
+This course was taken from UDEMY.

 ![AKFSF-Simulation](/AKFSF-Simulation.gif)